 So, how can you satisfy your staff’s engagement and professional development needs while at the same time having a positive impact on your organization?
 One of the most cost-effective ways is to start an employee mentoring program.
-Here are five ways mentoring will transform your organization in 2019:
+Here are four ways mentoring will transform your organization in 2019:

 It Creates a Culture of Learning

 In 2019, employees don’t just want, but demand, a culture of learning.
 Over 80 percent of employees expect interactive learning experiences that are accessible anywhere and at any time.
 Sewing a mentoring program into your cultural fabric makes it quite explicit that professional development matters.